 When it comes to deciding on taking methylfolate for mthfr gene mutations its important to understand that no man or woman is created equal, with this knowledge you need to know that everyone, no matter who you are, is going to respond differently to methylfolate and for some there are serious side effects to consider in taking methylfolate.

-One of the biggest problems for those that have mthfr mutations is learning the hard way, that taking methylfolate without the help of trained mthfr practitioners can get them into serious health problems and often make their existing condition worse.
+One of the biggest problems for those that have mthfr mutations is learning the hard way, that taking methylfolate without the help of trained mthfr practitioners can get them into serious health problems.
+Often make their existing condition worse.
 For some people taking methylfolate does improve their health and for others it does more harm than good.

 Symptoms of Methylfolate Side Effects